etranos/broadband.speed.covid/paper/v2_taylor_francis/response_reviewers.md

 available to only $45$% of premises in the UK [@ofcom2016], where the more lucrative and competitive market originally attracted the cable TV provider".

-The latter bit about Virgin Media is moved from the results section, in response to reviewer 2, q7.
+The latter bit about Virgin Media is moved from the results section, in response to Reviewer 2, q7.

 > 7. The first part introduction can be shorted to reflect the importance of network bandwidth to resilience of pandemic impacted life.